-Follow these steps to change the sensitivity setting of the gas or humidity sensor, or to turn off a sensor:
+Follow the steps below to change the sensitivity setting of the gas or humidity sensor, or to turn off a sensor:

 - 1. Open the Chromeleon 7 ePanel Set or the Chromeleon 6.8 panel tabset. - 2.
-Press the F8 key to open the Commands dialog box. - 3.
+Press the F8 key to open the Command window (Chromeleon 7) or the Commands dialog box (Chromeleon 6.8). - 3.
 Select the TC. - 4.
-If you are using Chromeleon 7: Click the Parameters tab page for the TC, click the GasLeakSensor or HumidityLeakSensor parameter.
-Select the new sensitivity setting (or select Off to disable the sensor). - 5.
-If you are using Chromeleon 6.8, click the plus sign beside TC to display the items underneath.
-Under TC_Temp, select the GasLeakSensor or
+If you are using Chromeleon 7: Click the Parameters tab page for the TC and click the GasLeakSensor or HumidityLeakSensor parameter.
+Select the new sensitivity setting (or select Off to disable the sensor).

-HumidityLeakSensor parameter.
+If you are using Chromeleon 6.8: Click the plus sign beside TC to display the items underneath.
+Under TC_Temp, select the GasLeakSensor or HumidityLeakSensor parameter.
 Select the new sensitivity setting (or select Off to disable the sensor) and click Execute.